needle-mirror/com.unity.entities/Documentation~/component_data.md

 These components are used the same way as value type `IComponentData`.
 However, ECS handles them internally in a much different (and slower) way.
 If you don't need managed component support, define `UNITY_DISABLE_MANAGED_COMPONENTS` in your application's __Player Settings__ (menu: __Edit &gt; Project Settings &gt; Player &gt; Scripting Define Symbols__) to prevent accidental usage.

-Because managed `IComponentData` is a managed type, it has the following performance drawbacks compared to valuetype `IComponentData`:
+Because managed `IComponentData` is a managed type, it has the following performance drawbacks compared to value-type `IComponentData`:
 * It cannot be used with the Burst Compiler
 * It cannot be used in job structs
 * It cannot use [Chunk memory](chunk_iteration.md)